IGELTechnologyGmbH/supertuxkart/README.md

 5. [Installing](#installing)

+## License

+This project is licensed under the terms of Apache License 2.0, see License

 ## Prerequisites

 We currently support Ubuntu 18.04 and newer.
 Install igelpkg as described in the document "Getting Started With the IGEL OS App SDK-v7.pdf" of the SDK.